 Local Cultural Hub member schools will be exploring how plastics can keep us safe, able and even alive in conjunction with MoDiP’s current exhibition ‘Being me: plastics and the body’.

-Originally planned prior to the COVID-19 lockdown as a schools engagement project for children to touch and engage with objects forming a bespoke handling collection, the resource will now be moving online in order to ensure that valuable sessions are still offered to pupils as part of the Cultural Hub Schools Project.
+Originally planned prior to the COVID-19 lockdown as a school engagement project for children to touch and engage with objects forming a bespoke handling collection, the resource will now be moving online in order to ensure that valuable sessions are still offered to pupils as part of the Cultural Hub Schools Project.

 The university-based MoDiP project team had planned to deliver artist-led workshops to more than 500 primary school children at five Cultural Hub schools, but by working with teachers to move the outreach project to a new online environment, the team have now been able to offer the sessions to all 15 Cultural Hub member schools.